Archana-Pujari/Sales-Analysis/README.md

 ## Tech Stack Used

-- **MySQL**: Data storage and management
+- **MySQL**: Database storage and management
 - **SQL**: Querying, data analysis, joins, and aggregations
 - **Tableau Desktop**: ETL operations, visualization, and dashboard creation

 ## Insights

-- Identified underperforming regions and products.
+1. Identified underperforming regions and products.
-- Found key customers contributing the highest revenue and profit margins.
+2. Found key customers contributing the highest revenue and profit margins.
-- Observed monthly revenue and profit trends to highlight seasonal patterns and growth opportunities.
+3. Observed monthly revenue and profit trends to highlight seasonal patterns and growth opportunities.
-- Determined top-performing product categories and their impact on overall profitability.
+4. Determined top-performing product categories and their impact on overall profitability.
-- Provided a visual summary of business performance for strategic decision-making.
+5. Provided a visual summary of business performance for strategic decision-making.

 ## References